 The Adjutant General”

-When the detail ended, Paul was sent to Cabanatuan which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division’s home.
 The camp was actually three camps.
-Camp One was where the men who captured on Bataan and taken part in the death march where held.
+Camp One was where most of the men who were captured on Bataan and took part in the death march were held.
 Camp Two did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp Three was where those men captured when Corregidor surrendered were taken.
+Camp Three was where most of those men captured when Corregidor surrendered were taken.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
 Camps One and Three were later consolidated into one camp.

 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.